katzz0/search-movies-react-hooks/README.md

 in Bash like that `export REACT_APP_API_KEY="{YOUR_KEY}"`.

 ## License
-OMDB React client is licensed under the MIT License - see the LICENSE file for details
+OMDB React client is licensed under the MIT License - see the LICENSE file for details.